OSC/ondemand/README.md

     #scl enable rh-ruby22 -- rake
     ```

-    To modify any configuration options from the default, run it as
+    To modify any configuration options from the default, specify it after the
+    `rake` command

     ```bash
     # Generate Apache config in `/build`